 For every:

 Bear in mind that not every task will require every letter.
-For instance, some may only require you to specify who’s responsible and accountable.
+For instance, some may need you to specify who’s responsible and accountable.

-There are also some tasks that might involve support roles that assist project team members but do not take on full responsibility.
-Typically, you should only have one person accountable for each task.
-If others are involved, then they should be consulted or informed.
+Some tasks might also involve support roles that assist project team members but do not take on full responsibility.
+Typically, only one person should be accountable for each task.
+If others are involved, they should be consulted or informed.

 5. Review with your team and all involved stakeholders